 - Potentially hormonal changes if you consume large amounts

 The fiber in flaxseed may impair absorption of some medications.
 Also, be aware that flaxseed acts as a blood thinner, so if you’re taking any blood thinners, such aspirin or other NSAIDs, you should avoid flaxseed consumption.

 Additionally, avoid flaxseeds if you have hormone-sensitive breast or uterine cancer, and use with caution if you have high cholesterol and are taking cholesterol-lowering drugs.

 - Flaxseeds, sometimes called linseeds, are small, brown, tan or golden-colored seeds.
 They contain the omega-3 fatty acid called ALA, protein, fiber, minerals like magnesium and phosphorus, and antioxidants called lignans.

-- Use ground, sprouted flaxseeds for the most benefits.
-Consume about two to three tablespoons of whole or ground flaxseeds (also called flaxseed meal) daily, or have about one to two teaspoons of flaxseed oil.
+- Consume about two to three tablespoons of whole or ground flaxseeds (also called flaxseed meal) daily, or have about one to two teaspoons of flaxseed oil.